nettymaza/baking-table-sinatra-app/spec.md

 - [x] Your commit messages are meaningful
 - [x] You made the changes in a commit that relate to the commit message
 - [x] You don't include changes in a commit that aren't related to the commit message

+Notes
+- [] read up on hashing and salting with Bcrypt